awsaavedra/awsaavedra.github.io/_posts/2018-08-12-will-power.md

 3. Encouragement over criticism

-	learning how to talk to yourself as a good person, encouraging and being nice
+	learning how to talk to yourself as a good person, encouraging, and being nice

 Power of self continuity: Keep of your future self as a dear friend